-There are three ways to tap your home’s equity:
+There are three ways to tap home equity:

-4. How long will it take to pay off the debt?
+4. How long will it take to pay off the loan?

 If paying back your debt will take you longer than five years, you’ll probably want the safety of fixed rates and payments.
 Home equity loans typically offer five-year to 15-year payback periods.

-You can get even longer payback periods and lower rates with a cash-out refinance, but refinances come with closing costs that can total hundreds or thousands of dollars, plus they change the rate on your primary mortgage.
+You can get even longer payback periods and lower rates with a cash-out refinance, but cash-out refis may come with higher closing costs and they change the rate on your primary mortgage.

 5. What are my other options?

-You should identify and investigate as many as possible.
-A list to get you started:
+You should identify and investigate as many alternative sources of money as possible, such as:

 - Other sources of cash.
 Before you borrow, think about resources you already have that you could tap.
 Do you have savings, stuff you can sell or non-retirement investments you could liquidate?
 If so, using those resources often makes more sense than adding debt.

 - Other sources of credit.
 Credit unions and marketplace lenders offer personal loans with fixed rates and payments.
 The federal government and private lenders offer education loans for students and parents.
 Family or friends may be willing to lend you money.
-Check out Bankrate.com’s personal loan offerings.
+Check out personal loan rates at Bankrate.com.